Skip to main content

 Symptoms from low white blood cell counts

-Infections can occur because of a shortage of normal white blood cells (leukopenia), specifically a shortage of infection-fighting white blood cells called neutrophils (a condition called neutropenia).
-People with AML can get infections that don’t seem to go away or may get one infection after another.
-Fever often goes along with the infection.
+Infections can develop because of a shortage of normal white blood cells (leukopenia), specifically a shortage of infection-fighting white blood cells called neutrophils (a condition called neutropenia).
+People with AML can get infections that don’t go away, or they may get one infection after another.

-Symptoms from low blood platelet counts
+Symptoms from low blood platelet counts (thrombocytopenia)

 • Bruises (or small red or purple spots) on the skin